 1998.
 Began working with Merrill Lynch on structuring the first dual account (savings deposit linked to a transaction account) broker-dealer “sweep” program to deposit customer funds in FDIC-insured banks, including reviewing relevant state laws and Regulation D implications.

 2000.
-Prepared opinions of counsel concerning the Merrill Lynch sweep program, including opinions on interest rate tiering.
-Worked on implementing similar programs for other broker-dealers.
+Prepared an opinion of counsel concerning interest rate tiering of sweep deposits.
+Worked on implementing similar sweep programs for other broker-dealers.

 Represented the Securities Industry Association on issues related to Callable CDs raised by the New York Stock Exchange and the NASD.
 Successfully had published guidance on Callable CDs retracted and re-issued with greater clarity.